Bayern Sign top Target De Ligt From Juventus - UrduPoint

 "Matthijs de Ligt was a top target for us.
 With signings like this, the big aims that we have are achievable.
 The future face of our team is increasingly taking shape," said Bayern president Herbert Heiner.

-Reports in the German media put the cost to Bayern of securing the Dutch central defender at 70 million Euros plus 10 million in bonuses ($82 million in total).
+Juventus say securing the Dutch central defender has cost Bayern 67 million Euros with 10 million in bonuses ($78 million in total).

+It constitutes the second biggest transfer deal in Bayern's history after the 80 million required to capture another defender, Lucas Hernandez, in 2019.

 Bayern will use the proceeds from the transfer of Polish striker Lewandowski to Barcelona, estimated at more than 45 million euros, to help finance the move.